plamber/plamber.github.io/_posts/2019-07-15-MS-300-Study-guide-Deploying-Microsoft-365-Teamwork.md

 * configure Stream channels to allow integration with Teams
 * enable viewing, sharing, and embedding of Microsoft Stream video content in Teams, SharePoint Online, and Yammer
 * deploy, configure and manage Live Events to publish with Yammer, Stream, and Teams
-* configure company*wide channel creation
+* configure companywide channel creation

 **Integrate M365 workloads with external data and systems**
 * identify data access requirements to integrate with line*of*business solutions